milonoir/yaml_rulz/README.md

 Check the validity of your yaml files in three steps:

-1. Create new yaml template files or turn your yaml file resources into templates by using simple rules without breaking the original structure.
+1. Create new yaml schema files or turn your yaml files into schemas by using simple rules without breaking the original structure.
-2. Create your yaml resources.
-(Optionally, exclude certain keys or subsections from validation.)
+2. Optionally, exclude certain keys or subsections from validation.
 3. Run the validator.